 A tarnished reputation can drive away even loyal customers, but a solid reputation builds trust with existing stakeholders, attracts new customers, and boosts revenue.

-KYC checks can be quick, easy, and cost-efficient
+The checks can be quick, easy, and cost-efficient

 In 2019, ABN Amro’s shares fell 9% overnight after they were charged with suspicious transactions that had resulted from their negligence to conduct sufficient KYC checks on clients.
 Earlier, in a similar instance, ING had to face fines amounting to 775 million Euros for financial crimes committed by clients who had not been properly screened.